 Darrell Mathison brings over 30 years of experience with high growth companies, having worked in the oil and gas, construction, mining, banking and high tech industries in Alberta.
-He was previously the CFO of Micralyne in 2010-2011 and returns to contribute to our future production success.
+He was previously the CFO of Micralyne in 2010-2011 and returned to contribute to our future production success.

-Darrell relies on a change management background to envision and define the success and enables a team to realize that success.
+Darrell relies on a change management background to envision and define success and enables a team to realize that success.
 Developing talent is a key contributor to success and he has mentored 6 individuals who currently hold senior executive positions.

 While CEO of Custom Vacuum Services Ltd., Darrell was responsible for restructuring the manufacturing process to facilitate revenue growth of 250% in 18 months.
 As CFO of Big Eagle Services, he lead the financial and administrative teams during a 3 year period of revenue growth that exceeded 1000% with many added products and acquisitions.
 Micralyne is likewise positioned to produce many new products in our production facility for our current and future customers.

 Darrell earned an MBA degree from Heriot-Watt University in Edinburgh, Scotland.

 Collin Twanow serves as Vice President of Technology of Micralyne and directs Micralyne’s technical community in creating technical solutions for both current and new customers.
 He is a seasoned microfabrication professional specializing in commercializing MEMS technologies and devices.
 He joined Micralyne in 1999 and has held a number of roles ranging from Development Engineer, R&D Project Manager, Product Line Manager for Micralyne’s Telecommunications sector offerings, Director of R&D, and Vice President of Engineering.